This is a true story. It is my personal testimony of coming to know Jesus. I have changed some names to protect privacy.

 That was the last time I ever saw Candi.

 As we all rode together in the Bronco, I began to realize how much I didn’t know my sister Rachel and brother Tim.
 So much time had passed between us.
 I felt so ashamed of my behavior towards Rachel, of about a year earlier when I had screamed that I hated her.
 Now there was only a look of joy in her eyes that I had come home.
 She was so happy to see me, but was concerned at how pale and thin I looked.
 I was overwhelmed with gratitude that they had risked their lives to come and save me.

-I was confused, and even though I’d left Candi to follow Jesus, I was heartbroken and confused and needed to recover.
+Even though I’d left Candi to follow Jesus, I was heartbroken and needed to recover.

 On May 26, 1996, I flew from Los Angeles, CA to Greenville, SC to begin my new life with my family.
 I had been gone for so many years and had missed out on so much of my younger brothers and sisters lives.
 It was hard to take it in all at once.

 As I walked in the house, my Mom was standing there waiting for me.
 So many emotions came over me as I looked at her.
 We hugged each other but didn’t say too much because my Dad was so excited about giving me the tour of their new home.